iodapson/iodapson.github.io/README.md

 If you get a Cargo version number, it means you have Cargo installed, whereas you'll get an error if you do not have it installed.

-### 11. What files does the "cargo new project-name" generate?
+### 11. What files does the Cargo command "cargo new project-name" generate?

 Three files;
 - Cargo.toml